 One of the most popular features of Cook Hall is the break-out rooms.
 The addition of Cook Hall brought about 18 private study rooms, or break-out rooms, solely geared for student use.
 The rooms provide our students a quiet space for individual study or group collaboration.
 The rooms are one of the most sought out spaces on campus for studying.

 Along with the other amenities, the Cook Hall expansion brought, the hallmark is the increased classroom space.
 With 17 classrooms, our facilities provide enough space to accommodate our students, while also being designed to create an inclusive environment.
 The spaces are engineered with technological features that provide an atmosphere centered around student learning, including:

-The service desk is open from 8:30 a.m. to 7 p.m.
+The Technology Service Center, located in Davis-Shaughnessy Hall room 473, is available for student use from 8:30 a.m. to 7 p.m.
 Monday through Thursday and 8:30 a.m. to 5 p.m. on Friday.
 Note that hours are subject to change according to the University academic calendar.